 Talking up workaholics

-When a manager sings the praise of a workaholic, and condones work-obsessed behaviours, employees will start to feel like they are inadequate.
-Managers who glorify behaviours like staying really late everyday, skipping lunch breaks for meetings and working on weekends will make hardworking employees feel their input is not great enough to get them noticed for the right reasons.
-A good manager will foster dedication and commitment within their employees by making sure their well beings are being looked after first.
-A healthy, happy employee will give more to their work than a stressed out person who is constantly stretched and tired.
+When a manager sings the praise of a workaholic and condones work-obsessed behaviors, employees will start to feel like they are inadequate.
+Managers who glorify behaviors like staying really late every day, skipping lunch breaks for meetings, and working on weekends will make hardworking employees feel their input is not great enough to get them noticed for the right reasons.
+A good manager will foster dedication and commitment within their employees by making sure their well-being is being looked after first.
+A healthy, happy employee will give more to their work than a stressed-out person who is constantly stretched and tired.

 Unwritten ‘no-sick’ policies

 When we are sick, it is really hard to think clearly about anything else other than that fact.
 We spend our days sniffling, coughing, holding our stomachs; basically just trying to get through each hour without collapsing.
 Being productive is a really huge ask.
 Managers who make their employees feel like they don’t have the option of staying home, working from home or going home early when they are unwell will quickly become resented.
 Many employees feel guilty about using sick leave, and push themselves to the brink of breakdown.
 When stress couples itself with being unwell, a candidate will likely hit breaking point and take multiple days off in a row to recover.
 In that time, they’ll fester on everything they loathe about working, and the seed of wanting to leave will have been planted.

 Using motivational jargon like ‘dig deep’ in times of real concern